rsksmart/ri-aggregation/docs/launch.md

 zk prover
 ```

 Make sure you have environment variables set right, you can check it by running: `zk env`.
-You should
+You should see `* dev` in
-see `* dev` inoutput.
+output.

 ## Troubleshooting